welly/drupal-starter-kit/README.md

 ## Pattern lab
 The pattern lab is used to facilitate the implementation of ATOMIC principles when building out the UI components and separate the UI components from the underlying patterns defined by Drupal (or any other system).
-The approach to the pattern library should be platform agnostic and assume that the pattern themselves may be used anywhere within the Climate Group's eco-system.
+The approach to the pattern library should be platform agnostic and assume that the pattern themselves may be used anywhere within the project's eco-system.
 To that end, pattern logic should be self-contained and not rely on any logic or assets that exist outside of the pattern lab.